MCorentin/MOAR/README.md

 	-m : path to Mummer (required)
 	-o : output directory (default: ./)

+# Input

+The script need
+	A text file with the list of fasta files to use as a reference, one fasta per line An assembly in fasta format
+	The path to where Mummer is installed

+MOAR will then run mummer to align the sequences from the assembly against each reference, one by one.

 # Output

-The script will create a folder for each file available in "FASTA_LIST", this folder will contain:
+The script will create a folder for each "reference", this folder will contain:

 	The default mummer output: